Masud8851/Donto-Care/README.md

 - Private Route
 - Sign in and Sign Up
 - Dental Problem Description
-- Firebase Authentication Using Creating User and also by login with Google or Anything like this
+- Firebase Authentication To Create New User and also for Existing User.
+- And also for login with Google or Anything like this